MOO-VIS/Peek-a-Moo/README.md

 The app is designed to be intuitive with helpful pop-over information integrated throughout.
 There are also dyanmic error messages and warning flags to assist the user experience.

-For usage example videos, please visit this link:
+For a usage example video of the dashboard, please visit this [link](https://www.youtube.com/watch?v=m35yaKY-6vw)

 ## The Data